mongodb/docs/source/includes/admonition-mongodb-enterprise-windows-ldap.rst

-MongoDB Enterprise for Windows does **not** include LDAP support for authentication.
-However, MongoDB Enterprise for Linux supports using LDAP authentication with an ActiveDirectory server.
+MongoDB Enterprise for Windows does not support binding via ``saslauthd``.